urbanspr1nter/nesthing/docs/PPU.md

 `x` the fine x scroll register;
 `w` the second write toggle

-The CPU cannot interact with these registers to communicate with the PPU directly.
-An example of this is writing to PPU memory.
-This requires manipulation of the `v` register to set the proper VRAM address needed to place the data into the data bus to the PPU  memory.

-Instead of direct manipulation of the PPU hardware register, the CPU interacts with the PPU through memory-mapped I/O (MMIO).
-The PPU registers are exposed at the CPU addresses `$2000` to `$2007` in its address space.
-This gives a total of 8 bytes, or 8 mapped registers for the CPU to communicate with the PPU.
+Since the CPU cannot interact with these registers within the PPU directly, they are exposed through memory-mapped I/O. CPU addresses `$2000` to `$2007` are wired to interface with the PPU registers.

 To review, the memory layout of the NES is: